 Center Point is a tiny town located in the state of Indiana.
 With a population of 210 people and just one neighborhood, Center Point is the 461st largest community in Indiana.
-Much of the housing stock in Center Point was built prior to World War II, making it one of the older and more historic towns in the country.
+Center Point has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Center Point is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Center Point is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Center Point who work in office and administrative support (20.81%), healthcare (16.19%), and sales jobs (7.51%).

 Because of many things, Center Point is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Center Point really has some of the features that families look for when choosing a good community to raise children.
 Is Center Point perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.